 |Várszínház/Castle Theater and Sándor Palace|

-The palace was accessed through a wrought-iron gate in a stone arch, and at the corner a gigantic eagle is overlooking the Danube.
+The palace was accessed through a wrought-iron gate in a stone arch, and at the corner a gigantic eagle (actually the mythical bird Turul who is said to have led the Magyars from the steppes to the Carpathian Basin) is overlooking the Danube.

 |Royal Palace Gate (PBB and TMS combined)|

 |Palace Cour d'honneur/Court of Honor Wing|

 |Royal Palace gateway|

 |Mátyás kútja/Matthias Well or Fountain (1904,|